 - Integrity and use of the ‘Breaking the silence’ scheme

 - Civil claims

-The next Governance & Integrity meeting is on 26 September 2017.
+The last Governance & Integrity Accountability meeting took place on 26 September2017.

 Every year the PCC is required to publish an Annual Report.
 The Annual Report provides an update on performance against the objectives and measures set out in the Police & Crime Plan:

 - The Annual Report for the period 22 November 2012 – 31 March 2013 can be viewed here.